 With this movement, Seiko set the standard, which was followed by the Swiss watch industries 20 years later.
 The same movement configuration was adopted by Rolex when it made its own in-house movement for the Daytona in 2000, 30 years after Seiko released the caliber 6139 and 6138.

 CASE: Original 39.5mm x 43.5mm stainless steel case; crown is recessed.
 Original caseback has "water proof" nomenclature.
-Case lines are quite sharp, exacetly what oen would expect to find in a watch in near NOS condition.
+Case lines remain sharp, with no evidence of machine polish.

 CRYSTAL: Seiko 6139-correct Hardlex crystal, no scratches or blemishes.